torutk/CalendarGadget/README.md

 ## how to build

-This repository has a source projects of Calendar program to build with NetBeans IDE 8.1 and Java SE 8.
+This repository has a source projects of Calendar program to build with Gradle 6.4+ and Java SE 11+.
+Additionally, to create Windows installer with Java SE 14+ and WiX 3.10+.

 ## built binary